 - Edit Event In New Window (the pencil and paper with a green arrow icon): Opens the event information screen in a new browser window.

 - Recycle Event (the paper with green arrows icon): Creates a new event based on the information of the event being recycled.
-The original event is not affected
+The original event is not affected.

 In addition, events can be selected to edit them as a group.
-When editing events as a group, the event information screen for the first vent will be brought up.
+When editing events as a group, the event information screen for the first event will be brought up.
 Any edits made to that event will be automatically applied to the others selected.

 There are also additional options that appear on the right-hand side of the screen when editing an event.
 You can recycle the event or flag it for follow-up; if the latter, you will be prompted to write a note explaining why.
 Events needing a follow-up will appear in the Follow-Up Items report.

 Selecting "Delete Event" also brings you to the event search.
 When viewing the search results, the options for individual events are the same as those in the "Edit Event" search results.
 However, one or more events can be selected and deleted.
 Deleting an event is permanent; there is no way to undo it.

 The items under Manage Events are "Pending Events," "Billboard Events," "Orphan Events," and "Create Series."

 Pending events are those submitted to the account by others using the submission form on the public-facing calendar.
 Administrators then have the option to edit and approve events, or decline and delete them.